 For safety’s sake, I chose a cabin… mainly for some privacy in the event of sea-sickness.
 And then there was the thought of trying to sleep sitting upright, in a room filled with travellers, potentially snoring.
 You can see my point, I’m sure.
 So, with the aid of several motion-sickness tablets, tucked into my skinny bunk, and with my own private bathroom close by, I actually did get rocked to sleep.
 And you will be happy to hear, my only use for the bathroom was my customary shower in the morning.

 One thing I must point out, the morning wake up call via the public intercom right next to your head, is a VERY early one.
 Sluggish passengers cannot just ignore the perky alarm (and the temperature outside today is…) because they leave a local broadcast running with no volume switch.
 Intermittent reminders that there will be a mass exodus and you’d better be packed into your car ready to start your engine, also mean a quick, high-tension shower.
 Heaven forbid if you wanted to enjoy a buffet breakfast – you’d have to rise at 5:00am!
 No thanks.

 Okay, so I didn’t eat breakfast on board.
 And I hate to admit that my journalistic resolve did not run to sampling the evening meal.
 I did peruse the bistro and the food did look and smell very pleasant… but I’m afraid my nerves got the better of my stomach on this occasion.
 Maybe I’ll have to venture on board again and sample the menu when the forecast is for mild, calm seas.

-For current prices and bookings, visit the Spirit of Tasmania website.
+For current prices and bookings, visit Spirit of Tasmania online.